 High and Tight Cut

 The high and tight cut requires a fade to create that signature bold contrast between the back and sides of the head and the top.
-The fade is usually shaved completely and is not gradual.
+The sides are typically shaved down to the skin, creating a stark but tightly blended, gradual fade high up on the head.

 Crew Cut